thosgood/this-weeks-finds/markdown/week14.md

 don't know what categories are) "categories"**???**.
 For a serious tour of TQFTs and the like, try his book:

-The Geometry and Physics of Knots, by Michael Atiyah, Cambridge U.
+> _The Geometry and Physics of Knots_, by Michael Atiyah, Cambridge U.
 Press, 1990.

 One can think of a TQFT as a framework in which a Wheeler-DeWitt-like